Australian Shepherd dog breed

 About the Australian Shepherd

-The Australian Shepherd is a very large herding dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Australian Shepherd is best matched with experienced owners.
+The Australian Shepherd is a large herding dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Australian Shepherd is best matched with experienced owners.
 Typically standing 18 to 23 inches tall at the shoulder and weighing 40 to 65 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Herding Dogs group, the Australian Shepherd brings a distinct combination of traits that sets it apart.
 The Australian Shepherd is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Australian Shepherd loves being close to its people and forms strong bonds with every member of the household.